mahadamir19/Taskflow-Pipeline/SUBMISSION.md

 ### Question 8.2: Service Selection

 App Service
-TaskFlow uses App Service to host the frontend web interface because it provides a fully managed Platform-as-a-Service (PaaS) environment optimized for web applications.
+The PA uses App Service to host the frontend web interface because it provides a fully managed environment optimized for web applications.
 It abstracts away underlying server maintenance and provides built-in HTTPS, load balancing, and scaling.
-This allows the system to reliably serve the HTML/JS frontend to users without requiring infrastructure management.
+This allows the system to reliably serve the frontend to users without requiring infrastructure management.

 Durable Functions
 Durable Functions acts as the central stateful orchestrator for the backend workflow.
-It allows the system to reliably coordinate asynchronous API calls (AKS validation and ACI provisioning) while automatically managing execution state and retries.
-Because it is serverless, it can "sleep" while waiting for the ACI job to finish without consuming active compute resources or holding open HTTP connections.
+It allows the system to reliably coordinate API calls (AKS validation and ACI provisioning) while automatically managing execution state and retries.
+Because it is serverless, it can "sleep" while waiting for the ACI job to finish without consuming active compute resources.

 AKS (Azure Kubernetes Service)
-AKS is utilized for the order validation microservice because it provides an always-on, highly available environment.
+AKS is utilized for the order validation service because it provides an always-on, highly available environment.
 The validator requires continuous uptime and instant response capabilities to process incoming HTTP requests from the orchestrator without cold starts.
 Kubernetes allows this API to be resilient and easily scalable if validation traffic spikes.

 ACI (Azure Container Instances)
 ACI is used for the PDF report generation because it is perfectly suited for ephemeral, isolated batch jobs.
 Instead of running a heavy reporting container 24/7, ACI allows the orchestrator to dynamically spin up compute on-demand strictly for the duration of the PDF rendering.
 Once the file is uploaded to blob storage, the container terminates, ensuring resources are freed immediately.